Fellows' Prize for Leadership

 The Fellows Prize for Outstanding Leadership in Science or Engineering commends individuals who stimulate the research interests of talented younger Laboratory staff members and who encourage junior researchers to make the personal sacrifices necessary to become effective leaders.
 The selection committee chose Kerry Habiger for being key to creating the SUMMIT program—a rapid-response engineering organization serving the United States intelligence community.
 Habiger has expanded the program from a $200,000-a-year endeavor in 1998 to its current sustained annual value of $40 million a year during the past five years.
 The program involves hundreds of Los Alamos scientists, engineers, technicians, and support staff.

 Cliff Unkefer is leader of the newly formed Bioenergy and Environmental Science Group at the Laboratory and also serves as director of the National Stable Isotope Resource funded by the National Institutes of Health (NIH).
 The selection committee cited the repeated praise Unkefer has received for taking a genuine interest in, and directly assisting, the career development of students, postdocs, and staff.
-A generous collaborator and mentor, Unkefer has more than 80 publications in scientific journals, has developed 15 patents, and has emerged as a leader in efforts to promote LANL’s prominence in transportation and biofuels research.
+A generous collaborator and mentor, Unkefer has more than 80 publications in scientific journals, has developed 15 patents, and has emerged as a leader in efforts to promote the Lab’s prominence in transportation and biofuels research.